-A System Management Bus header is located at J22.
+A System Management Bus header is located at J11.
 Connect the appropriate cable here to utilize SMB on your system.
+See the table on the right for pin definitions.

 SMB Header Pin Definitions

 Pin# Definition

 1 Data

 2 Ground

 3 Clock

 4 No Connection